g-schaus/proverif-soidc-and-vc/soidc/soidc-dh-lateHS/README.md

-# SOIDC - With Diffie Hellman Key Exchange
+# SOIDC Late HS - With Diffie Hellman Key Exchange

 The model is based on the version found [here](/soidc/soidc-lateHS) and uses the HTTPS handshake using Diffie Hellman as explained [here](/https).